regstrtn/cnt-community-detection/readme_for_visualisation_code.txt

 README for plot_communities_xx.py file

+REQUIREMENTS: 1. python3
+              2. The very latest version of matplotlib (for good color scheme), and
+              3. networkx.
+              If matplotlib is not the latest version, you can upgrade it using pip3 install --upgrade matplotlib

-It has 2 main functions with which we will interact with:
+The python file has 2 main functions with which we will interact with.
+Others are auxiliary functions.

 1. align_communities()
   This function relabels the nodes so that all nodes of one community are bunched together spatially.